JBorrow/lagrangian-transfer/README.md

 (for example if you have multiple files dumped per snapshot), you will need to use the `yt` wrapper that is provided.
 You can do this by passing a truthy `load_using_yt` value to the `Snapshot` class.
-There is documentation available in the scripts used for running the full analysis on how to use this feature also.
+There is documentation available in the scripts used for running the full analysis on how to use this feature also (a truthy value passed to `-y` should do the trick).

 Troubleshooting